 Celebrating 350 Years of Stories

-The House of the Seven Gables celebrates a singular milestone this year.
+In 2018, The House of the Seven Gables celebrated a singular milestone.
 Built in 1668, The Gables has stood at the foot of Salem Harbor for 350 years.
 A symbol of both American promise and literary prowess, the beloved mansion today welcomes more than 100,000 visitors a year.

 Rarely has an old house meant so much to so many.

+Today, this storied house is an anchor to five other historic structures in what is now a National Historic Landmark District.
 Tours fund social work and educational programs such as thought-provoking Community Conversations.
-The settlement mission supports English language classes, child care and summer programming for kids, as well as community networking and outreach to help immigrant neighbors gain citizenship.
+The settlement mission supports English language classes, childcare and summer programming for kids, as well as community networking and outreach to help immigrant neighbors gain citizenship.

 Yes, The Gables’ is an inspiration and a literary icon.
 It is also where immigrants beginning with John Turner have found purchase in America.